 Your P'o fancies itself a great teacher.
-Wheneve you're in shadow soul, it takes the opportunity to delive long lectures about its motives, analysis of the situation and so on, generally drawing on extremely garbled version of Crane theology.
-Whenever you barely escape shadow wave or fire soul (with a roll that generates just on success), make a Willpower roll against a difficulty of ' minus the local Wall rating.
-If this roll fails, your P', achieves a limited degree of control, enough to force yo to expound briefly on all the aspects of Crane doctrin that your associates should consider in the midst of stressful situation.
+Whenever you're in shadow soul, it takes the opportunity to deliver long lectures about its motives, analysis of the situation and so on, generally drawing on extremely garbled versions of Crane theology.
+Whenever you barely escape shadow, wave or fire soul (with a roll that generates just one success), make a Willpower roll against a difficulty of 9 minus the local Wall rating.
+If this roll fails, your P'o achieves a limited degree of control, enough to force you to expound briefly on all the aspects of Crane doctrine that your associates should consider in the midst of a stressful situation.